pedrocatre/external-link-tester/README.md

 ## Usage

-Pass configuration file as a command line parameter.
+Pass name of the configuration file as a command line parameter.

-Example: `external-link-tester ./extLinksTester.example.config.js`
+Example: `external-link-tester extLinksTester.example.config.js`

 The output is a JUnit report.
 You can specify the path you want the report to go to in `outputFile` configuration property in the configuration file.

 ## Usage without global install

-Example: `node app.js ./extLinksTester.example.config.js`
+Example: `node app.js extLinksTester.example.config`

-When you install it in your project assuming, for example, you created a config file called *extLinksTester.config.js* in the root you then run the command:

-`node node_modules/external-link-tester/app.js ../../extLinksTester.config.js`

 ## Configuration